takanory/slides/20190917pyconjp/PITCHME.md

 Note:
 * Tomorrow, We will hold PyCon JP Committee meeting.
-* We will report on activities, accounting and future.
+* We will report about events, accounting and future.

 +++